paf31/blog-source/posts/2016-08-07-Comonads-As-Spaces.markdown

 and shows that `Co w` is a `Monad` whenever `w` is a `Comonad`.

-Another way of looking at this type is that `Co` is way of constructing a functor which pairs with any functor `f`, since `Co f` pairs with `f`:
+Another way of looking at this type is that `Co` is way of constructing a functor which pairs with any given functor `f`, since `Co f` pairs with `f`:

 ```haskell
 pairCo :: Pairing f (Co f)